Foundation Stock Service

 Assuming dog ownership of the Stabyhoun requires a lot of understanding on your part.
 Here is a detailed guide to caring for this breed to walk you through the entire process.
 Also, look out for a brief history lesson about this hound’s origins and how to best take care of it.

-Stabyhoun puppies can get traced back to the Netherlands, where they were initially bred for hunting, retrieving, and playing the role of a watchdog.
+Stabyhoun puppies can get traced back to the Netherlands, where they were initially bred for hunting, retrieving and playing the role of being a watchdog.
 They are excellent retrievers, especially when hunting ducks or other wild game that could wind up in large pools of water.
-Amongst rare dog breeds, the Stabyhouns are good hunting dogs.
+Amongst rare dog breeds, the Stabyhouns are a good hunting dog.

 The estimated date of the first Stabyhoun puppy litter is in the 17th century in Northeastern parts of the Netherlands.
 More specifically, they were first bred in Friesland, which is why some refer to this dog as the Frisian pointer.